Anti-Zionism: Early Ottoman, Arab, and Palestinian anti-Zionism

-Arab mayor of Jerusalem Yousef al-Khalidi who in 1899 wrote a letter to Theodor Herzl arguing against Zionism. "... in the name of God," he wrote, "let Palestine be left alone."
+Arab mayor of Jerusalem Yousef al-Khalidi who in 1899 wrote a letter to Theodor Herzl arguing against Zionism, saying "in the name of God, let Palestine be left alone."

+The Sultan of the Ottoman Empire, Abdul Hamid II, opposed Zionism because he believed in the integrity of the Ottoman Empire.
+In 1896, he told Zionist diplomatic agent Philip de Newlinski in Istanbul, that the land belonged to his people, who had defended it with their lives, and that he would not sell even a foot of it.
+(Note: "If Mr. Herzl is as much of a friend to you as you are to me [he said], then advise him not to take one further step in this matter.
+I cannot sell a single foot of this land; it does not belong to me but to my people.
+My people have won this empire with their blood....
+We will again drench it with our blood before we let it be wrested from us....
+The Turkish Empire belongs not to me, but to the Turkish people.
+Let the Jews save their billions.
+When my empire is carved up, they might even get Palestine for nothing.
+But only our corpse will be divided.
+I will not consent to a vivisection.")

-Arabs began paying attention to Zionism in the late Ottoman period.
-In 1899, compelled by a "holy duty of conscience", Yousef al-Khalidi, mayor of Jerusalem and a member of the Ottoman Parliament, wrote a letter to Zadok Kahn, the chief rabbi of France to voice his concerns that Zionism, which he called a "natural, beautiful and just" idea, would jeopardize the friendly associations among Muslims, Christians and Jews in the Ottoman Empire.
+Arabs began paying attention to Zionism in the Late Ottoman period.
+In 1899, compelled by a "holy duty of conscience", Yousef al-Khalidi, mayor of Jerusalem and a member of the Ottoman Parliament, wrote a letter to Zadok Kahn, the chief rabbi of France, to voice his concerns that Zionism, which he called a "natural, beautiful and just" idea, would jeopardize the friendly associations among Muslims, Christians and Jews in the Ottoman Empire.
 He wrote: "Who can deny the rights of the Jews to Palestine?
 My God, historically it is your country!"
 But Khalidi suggested that "geographically, [it had] no hope of realisation"; since Palestine was already inhabited, the Zionists should find another place for the implementation of their political goals: "in the name of God", he wrote, "let Palestine be left alone."

-According to Rashid Khalidi, Alexander Scholch and Dominique Perrin, Yousef Khalidi was prescient in predicting that, regardless of Jewish historic rights, given the geopolitical context, Zionism could stir an awakening of Arab nationalism uniting Christians and Muslims.
-Kahn showed the letter to Theodor Herzl, who on 19 March 1899 replied to Khalidi in French arguing that both the Ottoman Empire and the non-Jewish population of Palestine would benefit from Jewish immigration.
-(Note: "Glossing over the fact that Zionism was ultimately meant to lead to Jewish domination of Palestine, Herzl employed a justification that has been a touchstone for colonialists at all times and in all places and that would become a staple argument of the Zionist movement: Jewish immigration would benefit the indigenous people of Palestine."(Khalidi 2020)) As to Khalidi's concerns about the non-Jewish majority population of Palestine, Herzl replied rhetorically: "who would think of sending them away?"
-Rashid Khalidi notes that this was penned four years after Herzl had confided to his diary the idea of spiriting the Arab population away to make way for Jews.
+According to Rashid Khalidi, Alexander Scholch, and Dominique Perrin, al-Khalidi was prescient in predicting that, regardless of Jewish historic rights, given the geopolitical context, Zionism could stir an awakening of Arab nationalism uniting Christians and Muslims.

 The Maronite Christian Naguib Azoury, in his 1905 The Awakening of the Arab Nation, warned that the "Jewish people" were engaged in a concerted drive to establish a country in the area they believed was their homeland.
 Subsequently, the Palestinian Christian-owned and highly influential newspaper Falastin was founded in 1911 in the then Arab-majority city of Jaffa and soon became the area's fiercest and most consistent critic of Zionism.
 It helped shape Palestinian identity and nationalism.

-The vignette in the Falastin newspaper suggests Zionist insincerity is protected by British complicity, with Zionism as a crocodile under the protection of a British officer telling Palestinian Arabs: "don't be afraid!!!
-I will swallow you peacefully...".